Ruben Amorim: Sporting believe 39-year-old's move to Man Utd is a done deal

 Sporting believe Ruben Amorim's move to Man Utd is done; Sporting confirmed to the Portuguese stock exchange on Tuesday that United are willing to meet £8.3m release clause; Media flocked to his side's 3-1 win over Nacional; Amorim said 'we have to wait' for his decision

-Sporting believe Ruben Amorim’s move to Manchester United is a done deal.
+Sporting believe Ruben Amorim’s move to Manchester United is a done deal, but are standing firm on his 30-day notice period.

 Amorim, who has emerged as the leading candidate to replace Erik ten Hag at Old Trafford, has told Sporting he wants to move to United.